Command Line Parameters

 puppet.exe --load-pup "Z:\app.pup"Special Characters

-# Paths with special characters (use quotes)
+# Path with special characters (use quotes)

 puppet.exe --create-pup -i "C:\My App (2024)" -o "C:\Output\app.pup"Return Codes

-Puppet command-line tool returns the following exit codes:
+The Puppet command-line tool returns the following exit codes:

 | Return Code | Description |